3 INSIGHTS FROM ME

 I. How to Mitigate Inflation Risk in a Retirement Income Plan

 Retirement efficiency and managing inflation go hand in hand.
-This is chiefly due to the fact that increasing expenses lead to increased withdrawals and quicker portfolio depletion.
-In this article, Jamie Hopkins, the Director of Retirement Research and Managing Director of Carson Coaching, outlines a number of steps to implement to ensure your retirement income plan can withstand the effects of inflation.
-Those steps include increasing the portfolio stock allocation to hedge the impact of inflation, delaying Social Security to increase the amount of inflation-protected retirement income, purchasing annuities with cost of living increase features to hedge price increases, or working longer as salary increases generally keep pace with inflation.
+This is chiefly since increasing expenses lead to increased withdrawals and quicker portfolio depletion.
+In this article, Jamie Hopkins, the Director of Retirement Research and Managing Director of Carson Coaching outlines a number of steps to implement to ensure your retirement income plan can withstand the effects of inflation.
+Those steps include increasing the portfolio stock allocation to hedge the impact of inflation, delaying Social Security to increase the amount of inflation-protected retirement income, purchasing annuities with the cost of living increase features to hedge price increases, or working longer as salary increases generally keep pace with inflation.

 II.
 What is an RICP, and Why Should Retirees Care?

 Retirement income planning is much more complex than retirement saving planning.
-That’s because the strategies people need to use in retirement are very different from the ones they used to build up their nest eggs.
+That’s because the strategies people need to use in retirement are very different from those used to build their nest eggs.
 The challenges of building a retirement income plan require retirees to find answers to questions like how to convert savings into steady retirement income, choosing when to claim Social Security and company retirement benefits, addressing health and long-term care, and more.

-According to Dave Littell, the Retirement Income Program Director at the American College, it’s imperative retirees and near-retirees consider partnering with a financial advisor knowledgeable in retirement income planning to make sure all goals are met and risks managed as efficiently as possible.
+According to Dave Littell, the Retirement Income Program Director at the American College, retirees and near-retirees must consider partnering with a financial advisor knowledgeable in retirement income planning to ensure all goals are met and risks managed as efficiently as possible.
 Retirees should look for a financial planner with an RICP designation, so they’ll know their adviser has specific education and knowledge to guide them through all the complexities of making their savings last throughout retirement.

-Retirees and soon-to-be retirees need to pick well trained, educated, and qualified financial planners to help develop their retirement income plan.
-Moreover, financial planners with the RICP designation are in the best position to not only help you create a retirement income plan, but also help build an efficient retirement income plan.
-These plans not only help retirees make sure their nest eggs last and have greater peace of mind during a retirement that could span decades, but do so in the most efficient manner possible.
-Higher efficiency equates to more spending and/or more legacy.
+Retirees and soon-to-be retirees need to pick well-trained, educated, and qualified financial planners to help develop their retirement income plan.
+Moreover, financial planners with the RICP designation are in the best position to help you create a retirement income plan but also help build an efficient retirement income plan.
+These plans not only help retirees make sure their nest eggs last and have greater peace of mind during a retirement that could span decades but do so in the most efficient manner possible.
+Higher efficiency equates to more spending and more legacy.

 1 ACTION FOR YOU